 As well as regular appraisals, trainees are required to meet with their supervisors at least every couple of weeks for a one-to-one tutorial and review of progression with their IMT competencies.

 There is an active quality control process in place that maintains and improves the quality of the educational experience and teaching sessions.
-Summaries of reports will be made available via the HEE West Midlands website.
+Summaries of reports will be made available via the NHS England West Midlands website.

 Each of the five training zones has a slightly different arrangement for IMT teaching.
 The teaching runs over a two-year repeating cycle, and includes days spent at the regional simulation training centre where both clinical and 'human factor' skills are developed.